 It may be that employees could be reprimanded for what they don’t want you to know, or it may just be that they don’t want to hurt someone’s feelings.
 No matter what the reason, what we don’t know can hurt us and our company.
 The culture of your company may seem to be sunshine and rainbows, but may actually be an F5 tornado.
 When employees provide honest feedback, we can learn from it and improve.

 One of the best ways to get honest feedback is to ask employees who no longer rely on you for their livelihood.
+Hence, the importance of exit interviews.
 Exit interviews can reveal powerful insights that you wouldn’t have access to otherwise.
 You can conduct exit interviews face to face, use a service like Survey Monkey, or encourage company reviews on Glassdoor.
-To make the most of exit interviews, utilise these seven questions.
+Utilise this exit interview template for the UK to make the most of interviews with parting employees.

 Asking this question opens up the opportunity for a variety of answers.
 You may see that an employee simply needed a job closer to home, or it may point to a specific instance or situation that sparked the search.